NaderNemati/Federated-Learning-Pipeline/README.md

 | **Distributed Loss**               | N/A                 | 14.07               | 1.52                | N/A                   | 73.41                 | 52.62                 |
 | **Distributed Accuracy**           | N/A                 | 96.20%              | 98.58%              | N/A                   | 11.34%                | 43.70%                |

-#### Learning Process of the Global Model
-* **Initial Stages (Rounds 1-3):** The global model made rapid progress in reducing loss and improving accuracy, as it learned from the distributed data across the clients.
-* **Mid-Training (Rounds 4-7):** The global model continued to improve but at a slower rate as the clients' models started to converge.
-* **Final Rounds (Rounds 8-10):** The global model approached convergence with incremental improvements in accuracy and loss.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the [LICENSE](LICENSE) file for more details.